 For Hudson Contract, this is nothing new: auditing the workplace circumstances has been part of our procedures since 2002.

 These questions should help you decide.

 HMRC expects you to carry out a range of due diligence checks before you appoint a labour service provider - ignorance is no defence if you subsequently fail a status inspection.
 So it's essential to ask any CIS intermediary or umbrella company you’re thinking of using to supply you with a detailed explanation of how their business model works, and explain the legal framework or case law they operate under.
 You’ll also need sample contracts.
 In HMRC’s eyes, if anything goes wrong, it is YOU who are liable, rather than the provider.
-Make sure you know exactly what’s expected of you by following HMRC’s guidance, which you can found here.
+Make sure you know exactly what’s expected of you by following HMRC’s guidance, which you can find here.
 And if someone offers you a cheap deal, remember the old saying: ‘penny wise, pound foolish’.

 HMRC’s advice leaflet lists some of the key questions you need to ask.
 Pay particular attention to a payroll provider’s company history and financial status.

 When Hudson Contract applied HMRC’s core questions to 22 service providers, we discovered three were insolvent, five had no filed accounts, six were registered offshore, four were replacement businesses, one was not registered under CIS and seven had multiple companies registered with similar names.
 Please be careful.

 No. It is workplace circumstances that dictate employment status, and differing circumstances rule out a one-size fits all contract.
 Under the 2014 regulations, records must be kept and statutory returns made for operatives who qualify to be paid on a self-employed basis.
 If HMRC challenge the information in these returns, will your payroll provider argue the case for you and pay any fines, as Hudson Contract guarantees to do?
 If any other company says they will do this, we recommend you get it in writing.